On average across the year,

 No, Croatia is not further south than the U.S. Virgin Islands.

-Yes, Croatia is bigger than U.S. Virgin Islands.
+Is Croatia bigger than the U.S. Virgin Islands?

 That makes Croatia 161 times bigger than U.S. Virgin Islands.

-No, Croatia is not smaller than U.S. Virgin Islands.
+Is Croatia smaller than the U.S. Virgin Islands?

 That makes Croatia 161 times bigger than U.S. Virgin Islands.